xiaoyuvax/bflata/README.md

 > 'System.Security.Cryptography, Version=7.0.0.0, Culture=neutral,
 > PublicKeyToken=b03f5f7f11d50a3a'

-but not all lib starts with "System." shall be excluded, such as System.CodDom.dll, which is used by BenchmarkDotNet, and this problem would possibly also be better solved in the future by an exclusion file.
+but not all lib starts with "System." shall be excluded, such as System.CodDom.dll0 which is likely used by BenchmarkDotNet, and this problem would possibly also be better solved in the future by an exclusion file.

 - Parsing resources in .resx file is not implemented yet, for lacking of knowledge of how BFlat handles resources described in .resx file.
 ## Demo project